Amonsiba/EE282/homework4.md

 >Used in downstream code to obtain the file for D. melanogaster for the contig assembly and scaffold assembly<br>
 >`r6url="ftp://ftp.flybase.net/releases/current/dmel_r6.36/fasta/dmel-all-chromosome-r6.36.fasta.gz"` <br>
 >
->Makes 3 files in the tmp folder
+>Makes 3 files in the tmp folder <br>
 >`mkfifo tmp/{r6scaff,r6ctg,myseq}_fifo`
 >
->Obtains the fly base genome and processes the file in a first in first out approach to obtain the lengths of the sequence for scaffold and contig assembly.
+>Obtains the Flybase genome and processes the file in a first in first out approach to obtain the lengths of the sequence for scaffold and contig assembly.
 >```
 >wget -O - -q $r6url \
 >| tee >( \